-The table above excludes nine newbuilding LPG carriers scheduled for delivery between early-2015 and 2018 in the joint venture between Exmar and us.
-As at December 31, 2014, Teekay LNG's 50% share of the remaining cost for these nine newbuildings totaled \$190.2 million, including estimated interest and construction supervision fees.
-Please read "Item 18 - Financial Statements: Note 16c - Commitments and Contingencies - Joint Ventures."
+The table above includes our proportionate share of the newbuilding costs, net of secured financing, for the seven newbuilding LPG carriers scheduled for delivery between 2016 and 2018 in the joint venture between Exmar and Teekay LNG.
+As at December 31, 2015, Teekay LNG's 50% share of the remaining cost for these seven newbuildings, net of the secured financing within the joint venture, totaled \$86.9 million, including estimated interest and construction supervision fees.
+The joint venture's secured financing of Teekay LNG's share of the capital expenditure commitments consists of \$56.7 million relating to capital expenditure commitments for 2016.
+Please read "Item 18 - Financial Statements: Note 16b - Commitments and Contingencies - Joint Ventures."